Shivanaik11/PARKEASE/README.md

    - Guest users receive a dynamic QR code containing the bill amount, which they pay upon exit.

 5. **Billing:**
-   - The billing system calculates the parking fee based on the time parked, with a standard rate of 20 rupees per hour.
+   - The billing system calculates the parking fee based on the time parked, with a standard rate per hour.

 ## License
 Distributed under the MIT License.
 See [LICENSE](https://github.com/Shivanaik11/PARKEASE/blob/main/LICENSE.md) for more information.